Visually compare the sizes of different bubble values

 The key to making bubble pie charts that are also good data visualizations lies in paying attention to a few things:

 Do not use too many slices in your pie.
 While many slices is a good thing with dessert pies, in dataviz it can be hard to compare the sizes of these segments when there are too many.
-We’ve discussed this and other pie chart problems in the past.

 Make sure your bubbles are distinguishable.
 If they are close in size, consider using value labels, as seen in our example.